 - http://www.yourdomain.com/comments/feed

-Being able to use an RSS feed for a single post can be useful.
-For example, you may want to add feeds from specific items to RSS directories, or you may have created a valuable resource that other online users will want to syndicate.
+Being able to display an RSS feed for a specific post item can be useful.
+For example, you may want to add feeds from specific items to RSS aggregator sites, or you may have created a valuable resource that other online users will want to syndicate.

-The formula for creating an RSS feed for specific posts is shown below:
+The formula for making an RSS feed for single post items is shown below:

 (Single Post Feed)

-Note: By default, if you only add “/feed” to the end of the URI of your post, WordPress will return the comments made on that post, not the post content itself.
+Note: By default, if you only add “/feed” to the end of the post, WordPress will return the comments associated with that post, not actual post content itself.

-Some your site users may only be interested in subscribing to content from a particular category.
+Some your site visitors may only want to subscribe to content from a particular category.
 They may not want to subscribe to all of your site’s content.

-The feed now only displays content posted for that category …
+The category RSS feed will now only include content posted for this category …

 The WordPress Codex also provides different ways to create feeds not just for post categories, but also feeds for tags, authors, search, etc.